ycpcs/cs101-spring2015/assign/assign03.md

 # Your Task

 Major League Baseball (MLB) season starts on 5 April this year.
 Along with the hot dogs and popcorn, there will be hits, strikes, and homeruns.
 Included with this great national tradition is the collection of player and team statistics.
-Over the years, many people have developed to capture these numbers, e.g.  Sean Lahman (see http://www.seanlahman.com/baseball-archive/statistics/).
+Over the years, many people have developed databases to capture these numbers, e.g.  Sean Lahman (see http://www.seanlahman.com/baseball-archive/statistics/).

 Declare an array that will hold the batting averages (values between 0 and 1000) of a given year.
 From this set, calculate the mean, median, and standard deviation.
 We provide a function that sorts that array for the median calculation.
 Finally, output a histogram using the following guidelines: